-Applications shall not be accepted from people who have already completed a period of paid traineeship of six weeks or longer with an EU institution, agency or representation office.
-The same applies to applications from people who a) are serving or have served as an assistant to a member of the European Parliament or b) are working or have worked as a consultant on a research assignment, or as a temporary, contract or agency staff member at an EU institution, agency or representation office.
+Applications shall not be accepted from candidates who have already completed a traineeship with an EU institution, agency or representation office.
+The same also applies to applicants who are serving or have served as an assistant to a member of the European Parliament or who are working or have worked as a consultant on a research assignment, or as a temporary, contract or agency staff member at an EU institution, body, agency or representation office.

 7. Are trainees entitled to holidays?

 Yes, trainees are allowed to take 2 days of leave per month of traineeship.

 8. Can I choose in what directorate or unit I will be placed during my traineeship?